A sermon on the Sunday of the Last Judgment by Fr Silouan Thompson

 Let the hands fast, by being free of greed.

 Let the feet fast, by ceasing to run after sin.

 Let the eyes fast, by disciplining them not to glare at what is is sinful.

 Let the ears fast, by not listening to evil talk and gossip.

 Let the mouth fast from foul words and unjust criticism.

 For what good is it if we abstain from eating birds and fishes, but bite and devour our brothers and sisters?

-That we may pass the whole of this day and this life in peace and repentance, let us ask of the Lord.
+That we may pass the whole of this day and this life in peace and repentance, let us pray to the Lord.
 A Christian ending to our lives, painless, blameless, peaceful, and a good defense before the dread judgment seat of Christ, let us ask.
-Then we will hear Christ say, “Come, you blessed of My Father!
-Inherit the kingdom prepared for you from the foundation of the world.”
+Then we will hear Christ say, “Come, you blessed of My Father, inherit the kingdom prepared for you from the foundation of the world” (Matthew 25:34).